obpFin/Thoughts-app/README.md

 *a fully responsive SPA to share your thoughts!*

 Server status:
-- Frontend Online
+- Frontend offline
-- API Offline
+- API offline

 # API